Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

             ```

 3. For the SDB connection:
-    1. Connect the host computer to the Pi through an Ethernet cable.
+    a.
+Connect the host computer to the Pi through an Ethernet cable.

-        > **Note**
+        > [!NOTE]
         >
         > If Ethernet ports are not available in the host computer or the Pi, you can also use an `Ethernet-to-USB` dongle.

-    2. Set a new network interface in the host computer as shown in the following figures.
+    b.
+Set a new network interface in the host computer as shown in the following figures.
 This is a one time activity:
         -   Linux computer:

             ![Linux Network Configuration](media/network_setting.png)